TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/getting_started_flash.md

         Image loading done, switching to application ...
         Hello World!

-- Congratulations now the AM263PX-CC is flashed with your application and you dont need CCS anymore to run the application.
+- Congratulations now the @VAR_SOC_NAME is flashed with your application and you dont need CCS anymore to run the application.
 \endcond

 \endcond